piperauritum/LotusRoot/README.txt

 sco.omitRest = [a0, a1, a2, ...]
 	Excludes rests of given note values.
-	# Known issue: does not affect to filler of the end.
+	# It does not affect into tuplets.

 	a	note value (Fixnum/Float/Rational)